crschnick/pdx_unlimiter/docs/GUIDE.md

 If any installation is not detected, you can set them manually in the settings menu.
 Note that only installations of Paradox games with installed Paradox Launcher are supported!

 Furthermore, the Pdx-Unlimiter has an internal savegame storage independent of the savegame directories of installed games.
-The default location is `<User Home>\Pdx-Unlimiter\savegames` on windows and `~/.pdx-unlimiter/savegames` on Linux.
-You can however change this location in the settings menu.
+You can change its location in the settings menu.
 For performance reasons and to prevent the storage from bloating, you have to explicitly import any savegame that you want to manage.